Abdulmohseng/chart-gen-llm/README.md

 ## Overview

 This project is a multi-step workflow designed to generate Plotly charts from a given dataset using Langgraph and various language models.
 The workflow includes data input, summarization, chart recommendation, user selection, code generation, and validation.
+It also incorporates Human In The Loop (HITL) design to get feed back from user.

 ## Features